MelihCelik00/library-case-web-app/README.md

 npm run local
 ```

-After seeing, this response in your terminal you can test APIs:
+After seeing this response in your terminal, you can test APIs:
 ```log
 npm run local